 Cambridge Associates LLC

-Tracy Abedon Filosa is the co-head of Enterprise Advisory Practice for Cambridge Associates LLC in Boston, a global investment firm serving nonprofits, pensions and private wealth.
-She is the founder, and was principal of, TAF Consulting, which provided business planning, analysis and narrative presentations of financial issues for colleges, universities and schools.
-Tracy has served in various roles with many educational institutions, including Harvard University, Northeastern University and Tufts University, her alma mater.
+Tracy Abedon Filosa is the co-head of Enterprise Advisory Practice for Cambridge Associates LLC in Boston, a global investment firm serving nonprofits, pensions, and private wealth.
+She was the founder and principal of TAF Consulting, and has served in various roles at many educational institutions, including Harvard University, Northeastern University, and Tufts University, her alma mater.
 She earned her MBA and a certificate in public and nonprofit management from Boston University.
 Tracy serves as the vice-chair of the Feoffees of the Grammar School Trust in Ipswich and has served on the Tufts Alumni Council and the Winthrop School Council.
 Tracy lives in Ipswich with her husband, Steve, and their three children.
 She joined the ECCF board in 2014.

 Robert P. Goldman